WBME-CD: As an independent station

 After much campaigning, Charter decided to add WMLW to its basic cable service (channel 8 in most cities, channel 21 in Sheboygan), with Time Warner Cable carrying the station only over digital cable at first, allowing the WIAA coverage to be seen on cable at some level.
 A compromise would later be reached between Weigel and TWC as a part of retransmission consent negotiations for WDJT, and the station would become a part of the basic package throughout TWC's service area, moving from digital channel 741 to basic channel 7 in the fall of 2003.
 After securing cable carriage, the station began to identify only by the WMLW call letters and rarely mentioned its over-the-air channel number except in a few promotions, and visually in FCC-required identifications.

 WMLW would drop America One programming in 2002, and began programming the entire day shortly thereafter.
-In mid-September 2003, WMLW became a Class A television station and added the -CA suffix to their call letters.
+In mid-September 2003, WMLW became a Class A television station and added the "-CA" suffix to their call letters.
 In September 2004, Fox's 4Kids TV block moved to the station from WCGV, after that station decided to stop carrying Fox children's programming, the block aired on WMLW in lieu of WITI, which had no interest in airing the Fox-supplied children's programming.
 After the block was discontinued in December 2008, WMLW and WITI refused to carry the replacement Weekend Marketplace paid programming block, which is unseen in the market.

-Local musical artist Pat McCurdy is the songwriter and singer of the station's former jingle and theme song as an independent station, wmlw means Milwaukee.
+Local musical artist Pat McCurdy is the songwriter and singer of the station's former jingle and theme song as an independent station, "wmlw means Milwaukee".
 The station had a minor logo change in December 2010, keeping the same general theme but utilizing a different font.

 Station swap with WMLW

 On August 7, 2012, WBME and WMLW each swapped channel allocations.
 WBME's callsign (whose "-TV" suffix was changed to a "-CA" suffix with the swap) and MeTV affiliation moved from full-power channel 49 to low-power channel 41, while the WMLW call letters, and the syndicated and brokered programming inventory seen on channel 41 were moved to channel 49 as WMLW-TV.
 The move to the full-power channel 49 license allowed WMLW to broadcast in high definition for the first time.
 Since the channel 41 signal is a low-power allocation, MeTV programming is relayed on the 58.2 subchannel of WDJT-TV that relayed WMLW's programming prior to the swap.

-Sometime in early 2013, a late night rebroadcast of WDJT's 10 p.m. newscast began airing on WBME-CD at 12:30 a.m.
-(1:00 a.m. on Sunday evenings), replacing MeTV's national broadcast of Night Gallery.
+Sometime in early 2013, a late-night rebroadcast of WDJT's 10 p.m. newscast began airing on WBME-CD at 12:30 a.m.
+(1:00 a.m. on early Monday mornings), replacing MeTV's national broadcast of Night Gallery.
 This is likely to meet the station's Class A license requirements, and a glut of programming on WDJT and WMLW making the rebroadcast unattainable on those stations.